symnixhq/portal/docs/index.md

 ## Why Symnix?

 We offer a wide range of different services that can be deployed.
 To start a deployment, you only need to specify a target host and define a few variables.
+Our application then takes over the deployment of the desired application.
+Check the [Getting Started ⧉](getting_started.md) section to deploy your first application.

+## How it works

+## Features

+## Development Status

+Symnix is being actively developed by our team.